| Operation, is the dexterity game in which you must extract

 parts."
 Be careful, and don't forget your bedside manners.

-Picture to the right shows a neat 1/6 scale version for the
+Picture in the table below.
+Christmas Ornament, Carlton: Picture to the right shows a neat 1/6 scale version for the

+Christmas tree!
 I hope you enjoy the quick summary on this well known icon

 of a game.
 Truly every child has played it, most have owned.